GillesVandewiele/Visualizations-For-The-Curious/README.md

 After cloning the git, bring the command line to the project directory.
 Now, resolve the project dependencies by executing `npm install`.

-On linux: Resolve the bower dependencies by executing `bower install`
+Resolve the bower dependencies by executing `bower install`

-If you are using MS Visual Studio 2013, you should instead execute: `npm install --msvs_version=2013`.
+If you are using MS Visual Studio 2013, you should instead execute:

+`npm install --msvs_version=2013`

 (If you encounter the ECONNRESET error, you resolve this by instructing npm to use http instead of https by executing:
 `npm config set registry http://registry.npmjs.org/` and retrying the install command from above.)

 Run `grunt` for building.
-If this results in the error: 'No Bower components found', execute:  `bower install` and retry the `grunt` command.
 When this succeeds, you can execute `grunt serve` for preview.

 ## Testing